ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 #### 2. EVM compatibility {#evm-compatibility}

 For developers, the advantage of optimistic rollups is their compatibility—or, better still, equivalence—with the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/).
-EVM-compatible rollups rollups comply with specifications in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) and support the EVM at the bytecode level.
+EVM-compatible rollups comply with specifications in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) and support the EVM at the bytecode level.

 EVM-compatibility in optimistic rollups has the following benefits: